zzc-1998/MM-PCQA/README.md

 >> logs/sjtu_mmpcqa.log
 ```

 You only need to replace the path of 'data_dir_2d' and 'data_dir_pc' with the path of data on your computer.
-We provide the download links of the prohjections and patches, which can be accessed here.
+We provide the download links of the projections and patches, which can be accessed here.
 By unzipping the files, you should get the file structure like:

 ```
 ├── sjtu_projections